The Hand Counting of Paper Ballots is now Illegal in Colorado

 Let the Alarms Ring

-Colorado has become the petri dish for election malfeasance
+Colorado has become the petri dish for worldwide election malfeasance

 The citizens of Colorado need to first recognize that and then begin to dismantle the apparatus that has led to this unfortunate condition.
 EIP fixes all that and brings us back to the truth in elections.
 Check out the electronic version here.